janinaf/Preprocessing/Preprocessing.md

 11) Extract lick signals from Intan (*NOT DONE YET)
 12) Save processed data as "sess.mat"
 13) Save sanity check figures in "Preprocess_figures" subfolder (same directory as garrfile)

+## Interpreting sanity check figures
+Timestamp_Alignment: Checks the alignment of timestamps between Intan and Smoothwalk AFTER zero velocity timestamps have been filtered out, this is done by comparing the differences in timestamps.

+Distance_Velocity: Displays track distance, velocity, and reward signals for the first and last 10 complete laps of the session.
+Horizontal dotted line indicates the expected reward position on the track.

+Lap_Reward_Position: Checks the reward position across all laps for both Smoothwalk and Intan.
+Smoothwalk may be missing a few reward signals.
+Each point on the scatter plot indicates the reward position for each lap.
+If either plots do not show the scatterpoints around the horizontal dotted line, this indicates something has gone wrong with the timestamp alignment of extracted reward signals.

+Velocity_Binned: Heatmap of average velocity per lap and position bin.
+We should expect a characteristic drop in velocity as the mice approaches the reward position.
+Check that there are no unexpected zero/NaN velocity values for some laps, which may indicate the presence of fake laps or errors in the indexing of lap transitions.

+Velocity: Plot of mean and standard deviation of velocity averaged across all laps.